 Additionally, he has been asked to help design several nature parks.
 According to Cable, "you can create a tract of land that produces targeted experiences...like a manufacturing plant, you can create spaces to produce happiness and inspiration."

 "My avocation is my vocation.
 I love to travel and write about nature," says Cable.
 He also enjoys bird watching and has written four books on the subject of birds.

 B.S.
 Biology, University of Illinois - Chicago, 1974

 Ph.D.
 Forest Recreation, Purdue University, 1984

-In addition to his work in Kansas, Cable has been able to extend his sphere of influence all across the world working with various projects and organizations.
-He has traveled as a visiting professor to Pascal University in France, assisted with ecotourism planning in conjunction with Paraguay’s Defenders of Chaco National Park, and most recently traveled to Mali (West Africa) on an ecotourism feasibility team revolving around the country’s last remaining herd of elephants.
+In addition to his work in Kansas parks and tourism, Cable has extended his sphere of influence all across the world working with various projects and organizations.
+For example, on three occasions he has served as a visiting professor to University in France, he assisted with ecotourism planning in conjunction with Paraguay's Defenders of Chaco National Park, and traveled to Mali on an ecotourism feasibility team revolving around the country's last remaining herd of elephants.

-Cable, T and W. Maley. (in press).
-Driving Across Kansas: A Guide to I-70.
-Second Edition.
-University Press of Kansas, Lawrence.
-243p.
+Cable, T. and W. Maley.
+2017.
+Driving across Kansas: A Guide to I-70: Newly Revised and Updated Edition.
+University Press of Kansas.
+Lawrence.

 Cadden, L. and T. Cable.
 2013.
-Traveling Through Illinois: Stories of Landmarks and Landscapes between ST. Louis and Chicago.
-The History Press.
-192p.
+Traveling Through Illinois: Stories of Landmarks and Landscapes between St. Louis and Chicago.
+The History Press/Arcadia Publishing.
+Mt.
+Pleasant, SC.